psadi/bbcli/README.md

 **Notice:** This repository is no longer actively maintained.
 Atlassian has announced that support for Bitbucket Server, would end on Feb.
 15, 2024.
 You can learn more about this [here](https://bitbucket.org/blog/cloud-migration-benefits).

-**If you have any questions or need assistance with migration, feel free to reach out.**

 ## 🚨 Compatability Notice 🚨

 #### **This tool is designed to work with [Bitbucket Server Edition](https://www.atlassian.com/enterprise/data-center/bitbucket) (Enterprise) and not with [Bitbucket Cloud / bitbucket.org](https://bitbucket.org/)**